Azure/azure-powershell/src/ResourceManager/DataMigration/Commands.DataMigration/help/New-AzDataMigrationDatabaseInfo.md

 ## SYNTAX

 ```
-New-AzureRmDataMigrationDatabaseInfo -SourceDatabaseName <String> [-DefaultProfile <IAzureContextContainer>]
+New-AzDataMigrationDatabaseInfo -SourceDatabaseName <String> [-DefaultProfile <IAzureContextContainer>]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The New-AzureRmDataMigrationDatabaseInfo cmdlet creates the DatabaseInfo object that specifies the source database instance to be migrated.
+The New-AzDataMigrationDatabaseInfo cmdlet creates the DatabaseInfo object that specifies the source database instance to be migrated.
 Database name is taken in as input parameter.

 ## EXAMPLES

 ### Example 1
 ```
-PS C:\> New-AzureRmDataMigrationDatabaseInfo -SourceDatabaseName 'AdventureWorks2016'
+PS C:\> New-AzDataMigrationDatabaseInfo -SourceDatabaseName 'AdventureWorks2016'
 ```

 The preceding example creates a new DatabaseInfo object for the source database **AdventureWorks2016**.
 This script assumes that you are already logged into your Azure account.
-You can confirm your login status by using the Get-AzureSubscription cmdlet.
+You can confirm your login status by using the Get-AzSubscription cmdlet.

 ## PARAMETERS